-The municipal official or board reviewing an application under this ordinance may, in consultation with the municipality's review engineer, waive submission of any of the requirements in Section 4.38.9 C.1 through 4.38.9 C.6 of this ordinance when it can be demonstrated that the information requested is impossible to obtain or it would create a hardship on the applicant to obtain and its absence will not materially affect the review process.
+The municipal official or board reviewing an application under this ordinance may, in consultation with the municipality's review engineer, waive submission of any of the requirements in Section 4.37.1.9.C.1 through 4.37.1.9.C.6 of this ordinance when it can be demonstrated that the information requested is impossible to obtain or it would create a hardship on the applicant to obtain and its absence will not materially affect the review process.

-4.38.10 Maintenance and Repair:
+Section 4.37.10.
+Maintenance and Repair:

+A. Applicability

-- A. Applicability Projects subject to review as in Section 4.38.1 C of this ordinance shall comply with the requirements of Section 4.38.10 B and 4.38.10 C. B. General Maintenance - 1.
-The design engineer shall prepare a maintenance plan for the stormwater management measures incorporated into the design of a major development. - 2.
+Projects subject to review as in Section 4.37.1.1.C of this ordinance shall comply with the requirements of Section 4.37.1.10.B and 4.37.1.10.C.

+B. General Maintenance

+- 1. The design engineer shall prepare a maintenance plan for the stormwater management measures incorporated into the design of a major development. - 2.
 The maintenance plan shall contain specific preventative maintenance tasks and schedules; cost estimates, including estimated cost of sediment, debris, or trash removal; and the name, address, and telephone number of the person or persons responsible for preventative and corrective maintenance (including replacement).
-The plan shall contain information on BMP location, design, ownership, maintenance tasks and frequencies, and other details as specified in Chapter 8 of the NJ BMP Manual, as well as the tasks specific to the type of BMP, as described in the applicable - 3.
-If the maintenance plan identifies a person other than the property owner (for example, a developer, a public agency or homeowners' association) as having the responsibility for maintenance, the plan shall include documentation of such person's or entity's agreement to assume this responsibility, or of the owner's obligation to dedicate a stormwater management facility to such person under an applicable ordinance or regulation.
+The plan shall contain information on BMP location, design, ownership, maintenance tasks and frequencies, and other details as specified in Chapter 8 of the NJ BMP Manual, as well as the tasks specific to the type of BMP, as described in the applicable chapter containing design specifics. - 3.
+If the maintenance plan identifies a person other than the property owner (for example, a developer, a public agency or homeowners' association) as having the responsibility for maintenance, the plan shall include documentation of such person's or entity's agreement to assume this responsibility, or of the owner's obligation to dedicate a stormwater management facility to such person under an applicable ordinance or regulation. - 4.
+Responsibility for maintenance shall not be assigned or transferred to the owner or tenant of an individual property in a residential development or project, unless such owner or tenant owns or leases the entire residential development or project.
+The individual property owner may be assigned incidental tasks, such as weeding of a green infrastructure BMP, provided the individual agrees to assume these tasks; however, the individual cannot be legally responsible for all of the maintenance required. - 5.
+If the party responsible for maintenance identified under Section 4.37.1.10.B.3 above is not a public agency, the maintenance plan and any future revisions based on Section 4.37.1.10.B.7 below shall be recorded upon the deed of record for each property on which the maintenance described in the maintenance plan must be undertaken.